20 March 2023

 ii.
 Losing your ownership – eventually when the startups functioning with this model purchase controlling stakes in the business, the founders lose their controlling rights in all future operations.
 The fact that most of these startups work collaboratively with the founders to scale up the business, the founders in that case have negligible say in the operations of the business and are bound by the decisions taken by these startups.

-Viability in the Indian Startup Ecosystem
+Viability of Thrasio Business Model in Indian Startup Ecosystem

-The future of these startups based on the Thrasio Model will be determined by what price they buy the brands at, and how they buy them - using equity or debt.
+Investors are contemplating a valuation fight and warning startups of the sameas all startups may approach the same top sellers and have more leverage to command prices.
+They will then be in the position to command the price as they wish and that’s where the problems begin.
+The future of these startups based on the Thrasio Model will be determined by what price they buy the brands at, and how they buy them – using equity or debt.
 Companies usually prefer using debt to fund acquisitions.
 Using share capital for buyouts results in founders diluting their stake more than needed and is less efficient.
-For illustration - Mensa’s $50 million round, more than $30 million is debt.

 Disclaimer:

-The content of this article is for information purposes only and does not constitute advice or a legal opinion and are personal views of the author.
-It is based upon relevant facts available at that point of time and prepared with due accuracy & reliability.
-Readers are requested to check and refer to relevant provisions of statute, latest judicial pronouncements, circulars, clarifications etc before acting on the basis of the above write up.
+The content of this article is for information purpose only and does not constitute advice or a legal opinion and are personal views of the author.
+It is based upon relevant law and/or facts available at that point of time and prepared with due accuracy & reliability.
+Readers are requested to check and refer to relevant provisions of statute, latest judicial pronouncements, circulars, clarifications etc. before acting on the basis of the above write up.
 The possibility of other views on the subject matter cannot be ruled out.
-By the use of the said information, you agree that the Author / Treelife Consulting is not responsible or liable in any manner for the authenticity, accuracy, completeness, errors or any kind of omissions in this piece of information for any action taken thereof
+By the use of the said information, you agree that the Author / Treelife is not responsible or liable in any manner for the authenticity, accuracy, completeness, errors or any kind of omissions in this piece of information for any action taken thereof.